Elastic neutrino-electron scattering perspectives at nuclear reactors: Acknowledgments

 \section{Acknowledgments}

 We acknowledge useful discussions with Vitalii Zavadaskyi, Maxim Gonchar, Guofu Cao, Yufeng Li, Omar Miranda, Anatael Cabrera and Hiroshi Nunokawa.
 This work is supported in part by the National Natural Science Foundation of China under grant No.12342502.
+We thank the anonymous referee for the comments and suggestions that have helped us to improve our manuscript.

 This paper represents the views of the authors and should not be considered a CLOUD, JUNO or DANSS collaboration paper.